bmeares/mqtt-connector/README.md

 # [{'abc': 123}]
 ```

-You may subscribe to multiple topics with the same connector:
+You may subscribe to multiple topics with the same connector, mapping different callbacks to each:

 ```python
 import meerschaum as mrsm